erskordi/openai_gym_tutorial/simple-example/README.md

-# Reinforcement Learning with Ray/RLlib on Eagle
+# Reinforcement Learning with Ray/RLlib

 Reinforcement learning algorithms are notorious for the amount of data they need to collect in order to perform adequate agent training.
 The more data collected, the better the training will be.
 However, we also need to collect massive amounts of data in reasonable time.
 That is where RLlib can assist us.